 The Master of Science in Clinical Research (MSCR) program is comprised of a two year curriculum that provides an exceptional and dynamic educational experience.
 Our program attracts outstanding health professionals, such as clinical/postdoctoral fellows, junior faculty, veterinarians, advanced practice nurses, allied health clinicians, and other trainees (MD, MD/PhD, and basic science PhD students) with the knowledge, skills, and experience to successfully launch clinical and/or translational research-intensive careers.
 The program is designed to be completed in two years.
 However, you may choose to complete your coursework over a longer period of time.

 The MSCR has two main components:

-- Graduate courses including biostatistics, epidemiology, research design, data analysis, and grant writing
+- Graduate courses including biostatistics, research design, data analysis, and grant writing

 - A mentored clinical research project leading to a Master’s thesis.

 In addition, our MSCR students now have the option of pursuing our new Translational Oncology track which focuses on training in patient-oriented research from bench to bedside.
 Please visit our Translational Oncology page for more information.

 Are you ready to take the next step towards a career in clinical research?
 Learn about our admissions criteria, application process, leadership, faculty, and staff.

 Find step-by-step admissions details and requirements for the Master’s in Clinical Research program.